canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 ``nftables`` provides several means to debug firewall rules:

-* Using the ``log`` statement, which can be associated with any rule and will result in some packet information being logged, either to the kernel log (which can read via ``dmesg``) or to a userspace application.
+* Using the ``log`` statement, which can be associated with any rule and will result in packet information being logged, either to the kernel log (which can read via ``dmesg``) or to a userspace application.
 This is described in more detail in the `nftables documentation
   <https://wiki.nftables.org/wiki-nftables/index.php/Logging_traffic>`_ and in
   the `manual page
   <https://manpages.ubuntu.com/manpages/en/man8/nft.8.html#statements>`_, under
   ``LOG STATEMENT``.
-* Setting the ``nftrace`` flag on a packet, which allows tracing all of the rules, within all chains and all tables, which a packet matches, also identifying any actions taken.
+* Setting the ``nftrace`` flag on a packet, which allows tracing all of the rules which a packet matches, within all chains and all tables, also identifying any actions taken.
 This is described in more detail in the `nftables documentation
   <https://wiki.nftables.org/wiki-nftables/index.php/Ruleset_debug/tracing>`_.